ApolloAuto/apollo/docs/08_Planning/parking_scenario.md

       2. Otherwise we add a stop fence for adc to pause at a better position.

-      3. However, if we can't find a suitable new stop fence, approach stage is finished and we switch to retry appoach parking stage.
+      3. However, if we can't find a suitable new stop fence, approach stage is finished and we switch to retry approach parking stage.
      ```cpp
           PullOverStatus CheckADCPullOverPathPoint(
                const ReferenceLineInfo& reference_line_info,